-The Advanced Therapies Apprenticeship Community (ATAC) has been established to develop the first apprenticeship programme designed specifically to train and upskill individuals in developing, manufacturing and delivering these innovative therapies at scale.
+The Advanced Therapies Apprenticeship Community (ATAC) is the first apprenticeship programme designed specifically to train and upskill individuals in developing, manufacturing and delivering these innovative therapies at scale.

 Advanced therapies have the potential to address significant and growing unmet healthcare needs.
 They offer the promise of treating and altering the course of diseases which cannot be addressed adequately by existing pharmaceuticals.
 The UK is at the leading edge of this disruptive industry and there is an opportunity to build a large-scale industry delivering health and wealth.

 Underpinning the success of the industry and fuelling growth are the skills scientists needed to develop, manufacture and deliver these innovative therapies.
 As the industry grows and companies progress towards manufacturing and delivery, more new and unique skills are required than what is currently available – and recruitment and retention of these individuals is becoming increasingly challenging, limiting growth.
 You can access the UK Cell and Gene Therapy Skills Demand Report 2019 for further information on anticipated industry growth and skills.

 Responding to the recommendations of the Advanced Therapies Manufacturing Taskforce, Cell and Gene Therapy Catapult (CGT Catapult) has been awarded £1.5 million by the Industrial Strategy Challenge Fund to establish the Advanced Therapies Apprenticeship Community (ATAC), and further follow-on funding of £0.5m in 2021.
 The purpose of the community is to create a ready supply of skilled talent ranging from manufacturing operatives to technical experts and researchers to fuel the growth of the UK advanced therapies industry.
 Following the success of ATAC, a further £4.7m was received to establish the Advanced Therapies Skills Training Network (ATSTN) to assist upskilling and cross skilling to support wider sector growth.

 CGT Catapult is working with industry to develop a series of bespoke apprenticeship standards and continuing professional development programmes that train and upskill individuals to develop, manufacture and deliver advanced therapies at scale.

 What are they?